mattpiccolella/stop-and-frisk/docs/final_report.md

 **INSERT GRAPH**

-In this graph, you will notice that there is higher probability mass towards predicting arrests and consequently our confusion matrix has a higher rate of true positives than true negatives.
+In this graph, you will notice that there is higher probability mass towards predicting arrests.
+This is a result of the prior probability estimates for the no-arrest class being much higher than arrest.

 ### ROC Curve